Flanders1914/iperf3_plotter/README.md

 - pmtu
 - omitted

+## Updates
+The plot_iperf.sh script has been improved for better error handling and modularity:
+1. The script now processes each gnuplot .plt file individually.
+2. Errors encountered while executing a .plt file are logged to an error.out file in the current directory, without interrupting the execution of subsequent files.

 ## Install
 This script requires jq and gnuplot.
 Run the following command in the script's directory.
 It installs the dependencies, and makes the scripts accessible anywhere.